 - Preamps

 - Attenuator

 - RF Gain

 - AF Gain (audio volume)

-- Passive Signal Boost[TM] (PSB[TM])
+- Passive Signal BoostTM (PSBTM)

 - Automatic Gain Control (AGC)

+- Parametric Equalizer gain

 Preamp1 is activated by pressing the Preamp1 button, providing about 10dB of wideband RF gain.
 A second preamp with an additional 10dB of gain can be activated by pressing the Pre2/Atn button.
 Above 14MHz, it is common to use at least one preamp.
 But despite the fact that all signals sound louder, it is not always necessary to use the preamps.
-Preamps can add some distortion and create intermod if nearby strong signals are present, even on a different frequency.
+Preamps can add some distortion and create intermod if nearby strong signals are present.